-NSG 461: End of Life: Concepts of Care (3 hours) This course explores holistic concepts and interventions that are essential for caregivers to utilize in assuring quality end of life care.
+NSG 461: End of Life: Concepts of Care (3 hours)

+This course explores holistic concepts and interventions that are essential for caregivers to utilize in assuring quality end of life care.
 An interdisciplinary focus is the framework for understanding the needs and issues that patients and caregivers face at the end of life.
 Historical perspectives of death and dying will provide the foundation for an examination of current issues in hospice and palliative care.
 The experiential project will provide the student the opportunity to apply concepts examined during this course.
-Prerequisite: Status as a junior, senior, or RN-BSN student.
+Prerequisite: Junior/senior standing or RN-BSN student